xieydd/xieydd.github.io/en/vector-search/index.md

-# The Ins and Outs of Vector Databases
+# The internals of Vector Databases

 It has been over a year since I joined [Tensorchord](https://tensorchord.ai), and I haven't had the time to sit down and write some articles.
 Mainly because after having my daughter Tongtong, things have become much busier.
 During this time, I also experienced the pivot of the business from Serverless model inference [Modelz](https://modelz.ai/) to the vector search field [VectorChord](https://vectorchord.ai/).
 The experience of this pivot might be shared in future articles, and those interested can also directly [contact](../../about/index.zh-cn.md) me.
 Recently, I have been developing [VectorChord Cloud](https://cloud.vectorchord.ai/), so I am summarizing the ins and outs of vector databases while learning.